rizo/streams-bench/README.md

 Lower values are better in all the charts.

-All the results are available at public spreadsheet:
+All the results are available in public spreadsheet:

 - <https://docs.google.com/spreadsheets/d/1QFaGbPLubUYJci09nC2LhvKRQease3PflQqtQzVZhpU/edit?usp=sharing>